lyteword/chspurgeon-tod/volume-5/psalm-118.md

 **Verse 18.**

-1\.The afflictions of the people of God are chastisements: "The Lord hath chastened me."
+1\.
+The afflictions of the people of God are chastisements: "The Lord hath chastened me."

-2\.Those chastisements are often severe: hath chastened me *sore.*
+2\.
+Those chastisements are often severe: hath chastened me *sore.*

-3\.The severity is limited: "it is not unto death." *G. R.*
+3\.
+The severity is limited: "it is not unto death." *G. R.*

 **Verse 19.**

-1\.Access to God desired.
+1\.
+Access to God desired.

-2\.Humbly requested: "Open to me."
+2\.
+Humbly requested: "Open to me."

-3\.Boldly accepted: "I will go into them."
+3\.
+Boldly accepted: "I will go into them."

-4\.Gratefully enjoyed: "And praise the Lord."
+4\.
+Gratefully enjoyed: "And praise the Lord."

 **Verse 22.** In these words we may notice the following particulars.

-1\.The metaphorical view in which the church is here represented, namely, that of a *house* or *building*.
+1\.
+The metaphorical view in which the church is here represented, namely, that of a *house* or *building*.

-2\.The character that our Immanuel bears with respect to this building; he is *the stone* in a way of eminence, without whom there can be no building, no house for God to dwell in among the children of men.
+2\.
+The character that our Immanuel bears with respect to this building; he is *the stone* in a way of eminence, without whom there can be no building, no house for God to dwell in among the children of men.

-3\.The character of the workmen employed in this spiritual structure; they are called *builders.*
+3\.
+The character of the workmen employed in this spiritual structure; they are called *builders.*

-4\.A fatal error they are charged with in building the house of God; they *refuse* the stone of God's choosing; they do not allow him a place in his own house.
+4\.
+A fatal error they are charged with in building the house of God; they *refuse* the stone of God's choosing; they do not allow him a place in his own house.

-5\.Notice the place that Christ should and shall have in this building, let the builders do their worst: he *is made the head stone of the corner*.
+5\.
+Notice the place that Christ should and shall have in this building, let the builders do their worst: he *is made the head stone of the corner*.
 The words immediately following declare how this is effected, and how the saints are affected with the news of his exaltation, notwithstanding the malice of hell and earth: "This is the Lord's doing, and it is wonderful in our eyes." *Ebenezer Erskine.*

 **Verses 22-23.**

-1\.The mystery stated. (a) That which is least esteemed by men as a means of salvation is most esteemed by God. (b) That which is most esteemed by God when made known is least esteemed by man.
+1\.
+The mystery stated. (a) That which is least esteemed by men as a means of salvation is most esteemed by God. (b) That which is most esteemed by God when made known is least esteemed by man.

-2\.The mystery explained.
-The way of salvation is the Lord's doing, therefore marvellous in our eyes.— *G.R.*
+2\.
+The mystery explained.
+The way of salvation is the Lord's doing, therefore marvellous in our eyes.— *G. R.*

 **Verses 22-25.**

-1\.Christ rejected.
+1\.
+Christ rejected.

-2\.Christ exalted.
+2\.
+Christ exalted.

-3\.His exaltation is due to God alone.
+3\.
+His exaltation is due to God alone.

-4\.His exaltation commences a new era.
+4\.
+His exaltation commences a new era.

-5\.His exaltation suggests a new prayer.
+5\.
+His exaltation suggests a new prayer.

 —See Spurgeon's Sermon, no. 1,420.

 **Verse 24.**

-1\.What is spoken of.
+1\.
+What is spoken of.

 (a) The gospel day.

 (b) The sabbath day.

-2\.What is said of it.
+2\.
+What is said of it.

 (a) It is given by God.

-(b) To be joyfully received by man.— *G.R.*
+(b) To be joyfully received by man.— *G. R.*

 **Verse 25.** What is church prosperity?
 Whence must it come?
 How can we obtain it?

 **Verse 25.**

-1\.The object of the prayer.
+1\.
+The object of the prayer.

 (a) Salvation from sin.

 (b) Prosperity in righteousness.

-2\.The earnestness of the prayer: "I beseech thee, I beseech thee".
+2\.
+The earnestness of the prayer: "I beseech thee, I beseech thee".

-3\.The urgency of the prayer, "now—now"—now that the gates of righteousness are open, now that the foundation stone is laid, now that the gospel day has come—now, Lord! now!— *G.R.*
+3\.
+The urgency of the prayer, "now—now"—now that the gates of righteousness are open, now that the foundation stone is laid, now that the gospel day has come—now, Lord! now!— *G. R.*

 **Verse 27.** *Bind the sacrifice,* etc. Devotion is the mother, and she hath four daughters.

-1\.Constancy: "Bind the sacrifice."
+1\.
+Constancy: "Bind the sacrifice."

-2\.Fervency: Bind it "with cords."
+2\.
+Fervency: Bind it "with cords."

-3\.Wisdom: Bind it "to the altar."
+3\.
+Wisdom: Bind it "to the altar."

-4\.Confidence: Even to the "horns" of the altar.
+4\.
+Confidence: Even to the "horns" of the altar.

 — *Thomas Adams.*

 **Verse 27.** *Bind the sacrifice with cords,* etc.

-1\.What is the sacrifice?
+1\.
+What is the sacrifice?
 Our whole selves, every talent, all our time, property, position, mind, heart, temper, life to the last.

-2\.Why does it need binding?
+2\.
+Why does it need binding?
 It is naturally restive.
 Long delay, temptations, wealth, rank, discouragement, scepticism, all tend to drive it from the altar.

-3\.To what is it bound?
+3\.
+To what is it bound?
 To the doctrine of atonement.
 To Jesus and his work.
 To Jesus and out work.

-4\.What are the cords?
+4\.
+What are the cords?
 Our own vows.
 The need of souls.
 Our joy in the work.
 The great reward.
 The love of Christ working upon us by the Holy Spirit.

 **Verse 28.**

-1\.The gladdest fact in all the world: "Thou art my God."
+1\.
+The gladdest fact in all the world: "Thou art my God."

-2\.The fittest spirit in which to enjoy it: "Praise thee"
+2\.
+The fittest spirit in which to enjoy it: "Praise thee"

 **Verse 28.**

-1\.The effect of Christ being sacrificed for us: "Thou art my God."
+1\.
+The effect of Christ being sacrificed for us: "Thou art my God."

-2\.The effect of our being offered as an acceptable sacrifice to him: "I will praise thee, I will exalt thee."
+2\.
+The effect of our being offered as an acceptable sacrifice to him: "I will praise thee, I will exalt thee."
 Or,

 (a) The covenant blessing: "Thou art my God."

-(b) The covenant obligation: "I will praise thee."— *G.R.*
+(b) The covenant obligation: "I will praise thee."— *G. R.*

 **Verse 29.**

-1\.The beginning and the end of salvation is mercy.
+1\.
+The beginning and the end of salvation is mercy.

-2\.The beginning and end of its requirements is thanksgiving.— *G.R.*
+2\.
+The beginning and end of its requirements is thanksgiving.— *G. R.*

 ## Works Upon The Hundred Eighteenth Psalm